MohapatraShibu/Linux-Server-Administration-LSA/README.md

 # Linux Server Administration
-All LSA practicals can be found in this repository.
+All the LSA practicals that are performed can be found in this repository.